 (1) Membership must be applied for in writing.
 A prerequisite for membership is that the applicant confesses to the Lutheran doctrine and is 18 years old.
 Membership confers the right to vote and to be elected.

-(2) If the applicant was formerly a member of a congregation of the United Evangelical Lutheran Church in Southern Africa, a letter of transfer by the Pastor of that Congregation is required.
+(2) If the applicant was formerly a member of a congregation of the United Evangelical Lutheran Church in Southern Africa, a letter of transfer by the Pastor of that congregation is required.

 (3) Congregational Council shall decide on the application for membership.

-(4) If Congregational Council grants the application it must ensure that the applicant is enrolled as member, it must confirm his membership to him in writing and shall submit to him a copy of this Code and the Guide to Church Life.
+(4) If Congregational Council grants the application it must ensure that the applicant is enrolled as member, it must confirm his membership to him in writing and shall submit to him a copy of this Code and The Order of Church Life.

 (5) Congregational Council may reject the application, stating the reasons.

 (6) The applicant may appeal to Circuit Council against the rejection of his application.
-After hearing Congregational Council the Circuit Council shall make a final decision on the matter.
+After hearing Congregational Council, the Circuit Council shall make a final decision on the matter.

-(7) New members shall be introduced to the Congregation in the manner customary in the Congregation.
+(7) New members shall be introduced to the congregation in the manner customary in the congregation.

 Section 6 Termination of Membership

-(1) Membership in a Congregation and membership in the legal sense is terminated:
+(1) Membership in a congregation and membership in the legal sense is terminated:

 (a) by a member giving up his permanent residence in the area of the Congregation.
 Congregational Council shall be informed of this.
 If the member moves to another Lutheran congregation a letter of transfer shall be issued;